Code-Institute-Submissions/theCupCakeFactory/README.md

 ### 2.4 Target Audience

-* The target audience for our website is mainly adults looking to make purchaes of our products and to view our product range.
+* The target audience for our website is mainly adults looking to make purchase of our products and to view our product range.

 ### 2.5 Wireframes